-Why You Should Visit Cannery Row, Monterey, California
+Why You Should Visit Cannery Row, Monterey CA

 If you are a history or literature buff, you will love that this is John Steinbeck’s Cannery Row!
 Marine biology lovers will love exploring the Monterey Bay, Cannery Row coastline and catching glimpses of sea otter, sea lions, harbor seals, star fish, and sea anemones.
 If you a nature lover, you will enjoy the sun, unusual vegetation, and the trails.
 Lovers or all things good in life will enjoy the shops, fine dining, and gorgeous ocean views.